 With money raised from the last 3 years of the Revival, along with help from Government Grant Schemes we have had the ability to make many improvements to the hall.

-In April 2019 a brand new commercial grade kitchen will be installed as well as new heating/air conditioning and insulation, making the D-Day Memorial Hall amongst the best equipped facility of it’s kind.
+In April 2019 a brand new commercial grade kitchen was installed as well as new heating/air conditioning and insulation, making the D-Day Memorial Hall amongst the best equipped facility of it’s kind.
 The Air Source heating system is the most efficient available which, together with the insulation of the whole roof area, has reduced our carbon footprint and made users much more comfortable, winter and summer.

 New equipment purchased in 2016 includes the impressive audio visual system and induction (hearing) loop; in 2015 new comfortable chairs and an efficient commercial oven and cooker were added.